Policies and Procedures

 DVA regulations require that all previous education (prior college) be applied to shorten the program of education pursued.
 It is the students’ responsibility to ensure that acceptable records are submitted to EMU Admissions Office for evaluation.

 You may receive college credit for Military Training and Schooling.
-USA, USN, USCG, and USMC students should formally request a copy of the Joint Service Transcript (JST) throught the JST website.
+USA, USN, USCG, and USMC students should formally request a copy of the Joint Service Transcript (JST) throught the Joint Service Transcript website.
 USAF students request military transcripts through Air University (AU).
 Request or order official copies of your transcripts to be forwarded to EMU for evaluation.